Important Information To Know About Extended Warranty Refunds

 Claims erase your right to a refund

 This one might seem obvious, but some people still miss it.
-For most policies, any time you make a claim it waives your chance to collect a refund at a later date.
+For most policies, any time you make a claim, your chance to collect a refund at a later date is waived.
 Why?
-Because if an insurance company has already paid you money for a claim then your premium is considered to have been used up.
-Warranties often add a “no claims bonus” hoping it will deter you from making a claim at all.
-Will you decide not to make that $500 claim hoping to get a $1500 refund?
+Because if a warranty provider has already paid you for a claim, your premium is considered to have been used up.
+Warranties often add a “no claims bonus,” hoping it will deter you from claiming small repairs.
+Will you decide not to make that $500 claim, hoping for a $1500 refund?
 What about the next time a breakdown happens and you didn’t claim the first one?

 Check the timeframe limits

-All policies with refund options at expiry have a timeframe where the request has to be made.
-For example, 30 days after the policy has expired.
-Some companies will offer you something back if you miss this deadline, but not the full refund amount that you would have been entitled to otherwise.
+All policies with refund options at expiry have a timeframe for making the request, for example, 30 days after the policy has expired.
+Some companies may offer you something back if you miss this deadline, but not the full refund amount you would have otherwise entitled to.

 Pro-rata cancellations